kendid/prettyxml-net/README.md

   * Post it in a memo field in the application form pretty-printed
   * Show the window in front
   * Scroll the memo field to the top

+Sometimes there is another step, in which the XML data is BASE64-encoded.
+If these cases were supported, a couple more steps could be saved. (--> TODO)